calishu/polyfish/.github/CODE_OF_CONDUCT.md

 - Any other behavior that could be considered inappropriate in a professional setting

 ## Responsibilities of the community
-Should anyone discover a violation of this code of conduct, they are obliged to report it to the project managers and community moderators by creating a issue in the `COC Report` category.
+Should anyone discover a violation of this code of conduct, they are obliged to report it to the project maintainers and community moderators by creating a issue in the `COC Report` category.

 ## Our Responsibilities
 Project maintainers and moderators are responsible for responding appropriately to inappropriate behavior.\